ReefAlturki/FindingDonorsForCharityML/README.md

 You will need to have a software that runs and executes iPython Notebook.

 # Code
 This project template has been provided by Udacity.
 Some code has already been implemented, and I implemented additional functionality to successfully complete the project.
-The dataset is in the file named dataset.csv and the file named visuals.py is only for visualizing some graphs.
+The dataset is in the file named census.csv and the file named visuals.py is only for visualizing some graphs.